yubing744/sui/examples/coupons/README.md

 address, and it finally emails the Sui explorer-link along with the pre-generated mnemonic to user's email address.

 Each user will receive an email where they can see their mnemonic, but most importantly a link to browse their asset, their first on-chain NFT.

-Now, users who expect to spend their coupon are motivated to enroll to any wallet by entering their mnemonic (or use QR-code).
+Now, users who expect to spend their coupon are motivated to enroll to any wallet by entering their mnemonic (or use
-What is interesting is everyone can socially share their NFT-link with friends, even before opening any wallet app.
-We expect that these social element will help on word of mouth and adoption of the coupon NFT idea.
+QR-code).
+Interestingly, everyone can socially share their NFT-link with friends, even before opening any wallet app.
+We expect that these social elements will boost word of mouth and adoption of the coupon NFT idea.

-Regarding the merchant, note that in this demo we utilize deterministic key generation, where the merchants only needs a single secret keyc (seed) to deterministically generate the mnemonic phrase for every user.
+Regarding the merchant, note that in this demo we utilize deterministic key generation, where the merchants only needs a single secret key (seed) to deterministically generate the mnemonic phrase for every user.
 The key management is as easy as possible by only requiring to protect the secret seed, because every user-mnemonic can always be derived whenever required.